top of page

 • What is the AOC?

 The Administrative Office of the Courts was created when the courts were unified in 1963.
 The primary functions of the AOC include providing support to court officials statewide, administering the budget for the entire judicial branch of government, and providing public information about the court system.
-You can learn more about legal terms here.
+You can learn more about the AOC here.

 • Where can I find North Carolina Law, particularly statutes?